Lax pair: Spectral curve

-defines an algebraic curve in $\mathbb{C}^2$ with coordinates $w, z.$ By the isospectral property, this curve is preserved under time translation.
-This is the spectral curve.
+defines an analytic subset of $\mathbb{C}^2$ with coordinates $w, z,$ which under suitable hypotheses is a curve, often after removing singularities.
+By the isospectral property, this curve is preserved under time translation.
+This is called the spectral curve, often after taking a suitable compactification.
+When the dependence of L on z is algebraic, it is an algebraic curve.
 Such curves appear in the theory of Hitchin systems.

 Zero-curvature representation

 Any PDE which admits a Lax-pair representation also admits a zero-curvature representation.
 In fact, the zero-curvature representation is more general and for other integrable PDEs, such as the sine-Gordon equation, the Lax pair refers to matrices that satisfy the zero-curvature equation rather than the Lax equation.
 Furthermore, the zero-curvature representation makes the link between integrable systems and geometry manifest, culminating in Ward's programme to formulate known integrable systems as solutions to the anti-self-dual Yang–Mills (ASDYM) equations.